biometrixtech/FathomMobile/docs/contributing.md

 ## Linting

-Please ensure you're code is passing the built in linter.
+Please ensure your code is passing the built in linter (eslint).

 ## Tests